Skip to main content

 Route optimization — Planning the most efficient routes considering fuel costs, tolls, low bridges, hazmat restrictions, and traffic patterns to maximize loaded miles and minimize deadhead runs.

 HOS monitoring — Tracking each driver's available hours via ELD data to ensure legal compliance and avoid violations.
-This includes planning rest stops and managing the 14-hour window effectively.
+This includes planning rest stops and managing the 14-hour window effectively under the current hours-of-service rules.

 Customer coordination — Communicating with shippers and receivers about pickup and delivery windows, providing ETAs, handling appointment scheduling, and managing expectations when delays occur.